Your Questions

 Emergency services for PPO and HMO: In the case of a life-threatening illness or injury, go to the nearest emergency facility right away.
 Emergency services are covered at your in-network benefit level for both PPO and HMO.
 Your responsibility for any additional charges will depend on your health plan and applicable law.
 Learn about surprise billing at bcbstx.com.

-• My primary care provider is employed by Amarillo Medical Specialists.
+My primary care provider is employed by Amarillo Medical Specialists.
 What do I do?

-• Visit bcbstx.com and select Find Care, or visit your online provider directory
+- Visit bcbstx.com and select Find Care, or visit your online provider directory

-• Log in to or sign up for your member account online or use the BCBSTX App
+- Log in to or sign up for your member account online or use the BCBSTX App

-• Call the number on your member ID card
+- Call the number on your member ID card

-After May 1, 2026, if you haven’t selected a new PCP, we’ll choose one for you and send you a new member ID card with your new PCP name.
+If you haven’t selected a new PCP, we’ll choose one for you and send you a new member ID card with your new PCP name.
 You can change this selection at any time.
 To change your PCP, log in to your member account online or use the BCBSTX App to make the switch.

 This negotiation may affect Blue Cross and Blue Shield members with plans in other states who access Amarillo Medical Specialists.
 Call the number on your member ID card to review your plan’s coverage or for help finding in-network options.

-• What is BCBSTX telling doctors?
+What is BCBSTX telling doctors?

-When scheduling future procedures, we’ll work with the doctors to avoid disrupting your care.
+If your plan is no longer in network, we’ll work with the doctors to avoid disrupting your care.
 If needed, we’ll help them transition your care or schedule procedures with other in-network doctors,

-• How do I find a new doctor?
+How do I find a new doctor?

 You have many choices for quality, cost-effective care.
 For personalized search results based on your health plan and network, you can log in to your member account online or use the BCBSTX App.
 You can also call the number on your member ID card.

-• What if I am pregnant or being treated for a medical condition by Amarillo Medical Specialists?
+What if I am pregnant or being treated for a medical condition by Amarillo Medical Specialists?

 If you are pregnant or being treated for a disability, acute condition or life-threatening illness, you may qualify as a continuity-of-care patient.
-This means you may still be able to receive care from Amarillo Medical Specialists at in-network rates for a period of time even if they are no longer in our networks.
+This means you may still be able to receive care from Amarillo Medical Specialists at in-network rates for a period of time even after they are no longer in our networks.

 If you are eligible for continuity of care, you will not be balance billed or have to pay more than the amount covered by your plan, even if Amarillo Medical Specialists charges more.